girish-thakwani/gtdrum/README.md

 # Gtdrum
-A C++ GUI game project that uses sound, graphics and mouse progarmming.
+A C++ GUI drum simulator that uses sound, graphics and mouse progarmming.